 - Successfully represented an individual in an investigation by the Boston U.S. Attorney's Office into potential violations of the federal Anti-Kickback Statute

 - Achieved complete dismissal of Sarbanes-Oxley whistleblower claim for a global healthcare company in federal court in Rhode Island

-- Achieved complete dismissal of a False Claims Act case for a publicly traded financial services company
+- Achieved complete dismissal of a whistleblower-initiated False Claims Act (FCA) case on behalf of a publicly traded financial services company

 - Obtained a guilty verdict after a three-week jury trial of a real estate developer charged with one of the largest mortgage fraud schemes in Boston history